History of Bidar: Bahmani Sultanate

+With the establishment of the Bahmanid dynasty (1347), Bidar was occupied by Sultan Ala-ud-Din Bahman Shah Bahmani.
+During the rule of Ahmad Shah I (1422–1486), Bidar was made the capital city of Bahmani Kingdom.
+The old fort was rebuilt and madrasas, mosques, palaces, and gardens were raised.
+Mahmud Gawan, who became the prime minister in 1466, was a notable figure in the history of Bidar.

+Early modern period

+Bidar and Bijapur sultanates

 The Bidar Sultanate (also known as Barid Shahi dynasty) ruled the city formally from 1542 to 1619, although they formally held power since 1492.
 The dynasty was founded by Qasim Barid, who served as Prime Minister of the Bahmani Sultanate.
 His son Amir Barid succeeded him as Prime Minister and later became de facto ruler when the last Bahmani ruler fled from Bidar.

 Ali Barid Shah I, son of Amir Barid was the first to assume the royal title of Shah.
 He also played a key role in the Battle of Talikota.
+The Bidar Sultanate ruled Bidar until its conquest by the Sultanate of Bijapur in 1619.